-DTC's, or Diagnostic Trouble Codes, are used by automobile manufacturers to diagnose problems related to the vehicle.
-They are how the OBD-II (in light duty vehicles) or J1939 (in heavy duty vehicles) identifies and communicates to technicians where and what on-board problems exist.
+Diagnostic Trouble Codes (DTCs) are used by automobile manufacturers to diagnose problems related to the vehicle.
+They are how the OBD-II (in light duty vehicles) or J1939 (in heavy duty vehicles) identifies and communicates to technicians where and what onboard problems exist.

 The first number in the DTC indicates whether the code is an SAE generic code (applies to all OBD-II systems) or is specific to the vehicle manufacturer.
 The remaining three numbers provide information regarding the specific vehicle system and circuit.

-Please note that while Samsara can tell you which DTCs a vehicle is reporting, your best resource for interpreting and addressing a specific DTC is the dealership or manufacturer of the vehicle.
+While Samsara can identify which DTCs a vehicle reports, your best resource for interpreting and addressing a specific DTC is the dealership or manufacturer of the vehicle.